 Western Undergraduate Exchange

-The Western Undergraduate Exchange Program (WUE) was established to financially assist individuals interested in attending college out of their home states.
+The Western Undergraduate Exchange Program (WUE) provides financial assistance to individuals interested in attending college out of their home states.
 The tuition rate is 150 percent of the non-district tuition rate.
 Students may not use any of the time accrued under the WUE program to establish residency in the state of Idaho.
-Residents from the following states are eligible for the reduced tuition rates (see www.nic.edu/tuition for the current tuition and fees schedule).
+Residents from the following states are eligible for the WUE tuition rates (see www.nic.edu/tuition for the current tuition and fees schedule).

 - Commonwealth of the Northern Marianas Islands